 There are different ways for investors to make money.
 One approach is to buy-and-hold.
 You collect rents, and your yield or cap rate is your net cash flow divided by your purchase price.
 Therefore, you need to watch how much you pay for the property and manage your monthly income and expenses.
 Historically, the city’s cap rate has been 3%-4%, but many people make their money through capital appreciation.
-In fact, this is a significant component of building wealth through real estate.
+This is a significant component of building wealth through real estate.

 You can also buy a property intending to sell it quickly.
 Called flippers, these people generally seek a home that needs renovations.
 Then, after doing the needed repairs, they hope to turn a tidy, quick profit.
 The faster the turnaround, the better off you are since there are carrying costs that weigh on the investor’s return.
-This is a high-risk/high reward way to invest in real estate.
+It is a high-risk/high reward way to invest in real estate.

 Advantages of real estate investing

 There are several advantages to investing in real estate.
 In New York City, it has appreciated rapidly.
-This is no guarantee it will do so in the future, of course.
+It is no guarantee it will do so in the future, of course.
 But, with the city a financial and cultural hub, along with low crime rates, it is hard to bet against it.
 You can also leverage your purchase since lenders only require a down payment that is a fraction of the purchase price.

 There is also the tax advantage we mentioned, along with the potential to push out any capital gains tax through a 1031 exchange.

 Real estate investing provides some diversification benefits from the stock market.
-Although, in New York City, there historically has been a higher degree of correlation than in other parts of the country since the financial services’ industry comprises a fair amount of the city’s economy.
+Although, in New York City, there historically has been a higher degree of correlation than in other parts of the country since the financial services industry comprises a fair amount of the city’s economy.
 It makes up about 10% of the employees and 30% of the workers’ earnings, with banking and securities companies accounting for the bulk of this amount.

 Disadvantages of real estate investing

 Investing in real estate is not for everyone, though.
-The main disadvantage is the lack of liquidity.
+The main problem is the lack of liquidity.
 This is particularly true during a downturn when buyers are scarce.
 Your property may sit on the market for a long time before you receive an offer.